larytet/MyPerfectThings/shopping-trolley.md

 The existing trolleys are clunky, not reliable things.
 The market is highly fragmented.
 A large company with two or three well positioned products can conquer the market completely.

+A high end trolley is a an electric scooter capable of following the ower, keeping balance under not well distributed load.